formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Get list of Nigos in a case

-Returns a Nigos of Case; ONLY available with FormKiQ Enterprise
+Returns a Nigos of Case; available as an Add-On Module

 ### Example